TeamRizu/outfox-wiki/content/user-guide/meta/serenity.md

 - If you have **music** that follows our **Music guidelines**, then please submit it using [our online form](https://projectoutfox.com/community-pack-submissions), once you submit you have agreed that we have permission to store/share your content with members of our team to organize the selection of future volumes of OutFox Serenity and that the public has permission to Stream/Record and Upload Videos playing Project OutFox with your songs, our channel will upload your song to Project OutFox Youtube Channel and that your song can be featured in arcades, as long as your song is selected.

-- If you want to contribute with charts for:
-    - Old volumes ([Volume I](https://github.com/TeamRizu/OutFox-Serenity/tree/main/OutFox%20Serenity%20Volume%201)), you have two options:
-        - Join our [OutFox Serenity Discord Server](https://discord.gg/mNcFU67mK7) to get feedback and submit directly to our team.
-        - Make a Pull Request on our [OutFox Serenity Github Repository](https://github.com/TeamRizu/OutFox-Serenity).
-Remember to follow **Chart Guidelines**.
-    - Future Volumes: You need to join our [OutFox Serenity Discord Server](https://discord.gg/mNcFU67mK7) and use "chart-discussion" and "chart-feedback" channels.

-    In both options, we will request you to use our templates which can be found on our [OutFox Serenity Discord Server](https://discord.gg/mNcFU67mK7).
+- We will request you to use our templates which can be found on the [Project OutFox Discord Server](https://discord.gg/mNcFU67mK7).
 Make sure to check the pinned messages as they include each game mode scaling.

-- If you want to contribute with graphics, then follow the same steps given to chart contribution.
-But instead, use the "graphics" channels on our Discord server.

 ## Does OutFox Serenity work with other StepMania forks?